Your Ultimate Guide the GED and How it Can Work for You

-GED logoA GED, also known as the General Educational Development Test, is an alternative to a high school diploma.
-There are some prerequisites to taking the GED and some benefits if you haven’t already earned your diploma.
+GED, also known as the General Educational Development Test, is an alternative to a high school diploma.

 What Does the General Educational Development Test Include?

-The GED has four different parts: Mathematical Reasoning, Reasoning Through Language Arts, Social Studies, and Science.
+The GED has four distinct parts: Mathematical Reasoning, Reasoning Through Language Arts, Social Studies, and Science.
 Each section is taken separately from one another.
 For the math, social studies, and science potions of the test students have access to a calculator reference sheet, math formula sheet, and onscreen calculator (or can bring their own TI-30XS to test center).

 GED SectionsTopics CoveredQuestion FormatDuration